Q&A

 Your bead for Venice

-Answers to your questions about the competition ‘Your bead for Venice’ by the International Society of Glass Beadmakers (ISGB) and The Committee for the Safeguard of the Art of Venetian Glass Beads.
+Answers to your questions about the competition ‘Your bead for Venice’ by the International Society of Glass Beadmakers (ISGB), the Committee for the Safeguard of the Art of Venetian Glass Beads (CPVV) and the Association des Perliers d’art de France (APAF)

 Where can I apply?